peterchang77/dl_tutorial/README.md

 ![AWS Limits](./screenshots/aws-limit00.png)

-Complete the following request with the settings shown below:
+Complete the following request with the settings shown below.
+Ensure that the correct region and instance type are selected:

 ![AWS Request](./screenshots/aws-limit01.png)